DCS-training/CDCS-Summer-School2021/Networking-Analysis-Python/Readme.md

     - e. create a folder called "result" for saving all the visualisation outputs

 - Now, you are ready to run all the code cells on Google Colab!

+## If we have extra time left after covering the main topics in the lecture

+Extra learning tasks: using Gephi to visualise social network and generate basic network statistics:

+PLease download Gephi from their official website: https://gephi.org

 ## Autorship